ultralytics/ultralytics/docs/en/integrations/tensorboard.md

 #### Importance of Time Series in YOLOv8 Training

 The Time Series section is essential for a thorough analysis of the YOLOv8 model's training progress.
-It lets you track the metrics in real time so you can promptly identify and solve issues.
+It lets you track the metrics in real time to promptly identify and solve issues.
 It also offers a detailed view of each metric's progression, which is crucial for fine-tuning the model and enhancing its performance.

 ### Scalars